The Lost Inscription of Palumakichchawa

 Ancient Inscriptions in Ceylon (1883)

-A more detailed description of the same is again found on the volume one of the EPIGRAPHIA ZEYLANICA published in 1912.
+A more detailed description of the same is again found in volume one of the EPIGRAPHIA ZEYLANICA published in 1912.

 The inscription is 8 feet long and 3 feet wide with 6 lines across it.
 Here all the letters are clear except the letters 5,6 and 7 in the first line.
 The letters vary in height from 4 to 7 inches and from 2 to 5 inches in width.
 This article was written in Dakshina Brahmi script of the late 2nd century.